mariammahmoud18/Expenses-Tracker/README.md

 - Create Expense: Add an expense entry.
 - Get Expense by ID: Retrieve details of a specific expense.
 - Get All Expenses: List all expenses.
+- Get Users Expenses By Category: List all users expenses categorised by spending type.
+- Get User Expenses By Category: List a user's expenses categorised by spending type.
 - Delete Expense: Remove an expense entry.

 ## Technologies Used